gitlabhq/gitlabhq/doc/administration/troubleshooting/kubernetes_cheat_sheet.md

   - Check the output of `kubectl get events -w --all-namespaces`.
   - Check the logs of pods within `gitlab-managed-apps` namespace.
   - On the side of GitLab check sidekiq log and kubernetes log.
-When GitLab is installed via helm chart, kubernetes.log can be found inside the sidekiq pod.
+When GitLab is installed via Helm Chart, `kubernetes.log` can be found inside the sidekiq pod.

 - How to get your initial admin password <https://docs.gitlab.com/charts/installation/deployment.html#initial-login>: